urdadx/librelinks/README.md

 Librelinks is an open-source link in bio tool for everyone.

-The goal of Librelinks is to provide users with a platform that helps them manage their links and content created on any social media account through one simple link.
+The goal of Librelinks is to provide users with a platform that helps them manage their links and content created on social media through a single link.

 Give us a star ⭐.

 Official site: [https://librelinks.vercel.app](https://librelinks.vercel.app)